See why the Grand Canyon is America's 'wonder of the world'... Read More

 There are also musical celebrations including “Symphony of the Canyon,” where people of all ages share their musical talents on the North Rim.
 There is an annual Grand Canyon Music Festival held at the South Rim’s Shrine of the Ages.
 This festival combines many types of music including rock, bluegrass, and jazz.
 Paintings created during festival week will be featured at the Grand Canyon Celebration of Art.
 There are also art contest winners and other paintings for sale.
 Admission to the Grand Canyon Celebration of Art is free.
 There is no shortage of creative work to appreciate coming out of the awe-inspiring Grand Canyon National Park every year.

-The sheer beauty and magnificence of Grand Canyon National Park has inspired the greatest ...
+The sheer beauty and magnificence of Grand Canyon National Park have inspired the greatest...
 Read More

 Enter your login information